Hubs Residency Agreement

-- Residencies are for individuals and we don’t offer it to partners.
-If you want to come with a partner please contact us and we can discuss this.
+- Residencies are by default for individuals.
+If you want to come with a partner, the partner should also be applying to be a resident.
+Please contact us and we can discuss this.

-- Payment is by bank transfer or Paypal within two weeks of receipt of your acceptance to the residency (if this is a problem this can be discussed).
+- Payment is by bank transfer within two weeks of receipt of your acceptance to the residency (if this is a problem this can be discussed).